-Soil is made up of different layers, called Horizons.
-Each layer has its own set of characteristics.
-Bedrock is at the bottom of 4 Horizons.
+Soil is comprised of different layers called horizons.
+Each horizon/layer has its own, unique set of characteristics.
+Bedrock is at the bottom of 4 horizons.

-The very top layer of soil is called “Humus” (O Horizon).
-It’s composed of living and decomposed materials like leaves, plants and bugs.
-This layer is usually pretty thin and dark.
+0 Horizon (Humus) – This is comprised of living and decomposed materials such as leaves, plants, and insects.
+This layer is usually thin and dark.

-As you can see, the soil layers gain in stability as you go down.
-Bedrock can be between 7 feet down to 150 feet.
+Note – As you can see, the soil layers gain stability as you go down.
+Bedrock can be anywhere between 7 and 150 feet deep.

 You can CLICK HERE to read more about how our Push Piers are driven down to bedrock!